-- 6.3.3 There may be a need for AILs to access the site using the highway network and provision has been made for this via a new gated AIL access from Fort Road. - 6.3.4 The haulage contractor appointed to transport the AlLs will be required to comply with statutory regulations in terms of consulting with Highways England, Thurrock Council and the police.
-The statutory notification requirements differ depending on the specifications of the AlL.
-Highways England's 'Aide Memoire for notification requirements for movement of AlLs' is attached at Annex A. Highways England, Thurrock Council, the police and this process will dictate the timings of the AlL movements along the highway.
+- 6.3.3 This CTMP does not therefore consider AlLs.
+There may be a need for AlLs to access the site using the highway network and provision has been made for this via a new gated AlL access from Fort Road. - 6.3.36.3.4 The haulage contractor appointed to transport the AILs will be required to comply with statutory regulations in terms of consulting with Highways England, Thurrock Council and the police.
+The statutory notification requirements differ depending on the specifications of the AIL.
+Highways England's 'Aide Memoire for notification requirements for movement of AILs' is attached at Annex A. Highways England, Thurrock Council, the police and this process will dictate the timings of the AIL movements along the highway.
 Port of Tilbury will be kept informed of this process.